erikma/ColorMatching/README.md

 1. (If you don't already have a console open) Open a Windows console: Windows+R (to open the Run box), then type `cmd` and press Enter.
 1. Change location to that folder: `cd c:\ColorMatching`
 1. Run the command: `jupyter notebook` .
 A web page should open showing the contents of the folder.
 You can then click on the various lessons and text files.
 They are ordered Part00, Part01, etc.
-1. Jupyter notebooks have text sections and code sections.
-You can scan through them by clicking the Run button at the top.
+1. Jupyter notebooks have text sections and code "cells."
+You can scan through the cells by clicking the Run button at the top.
 Be patient when running code, however - sometimes it can be slow especially the first time you run something.
+Also, a whole page is like one big Python program, so you need to be sure to run the code at the top first before trying to run code at the bottom.

 ## Getting started - First Time Setup
 1. Install Git from https://git-scm.com/download/win (for Windows), or https://git-scm.com/download for other operating systems.